 This Vanilla Bean Custard recipe is rich, creamy and super flavorful.
 It can be used in dozens of different recipes.
 And the benefit of using whole vanilla pods in the recipe is learning how to make vanilla sugar with your leftovers.
 A perfect Vanilla Bean Custard recipe.

 Yup, that’s what we’re making today.
 It featured in my Fresh Fruit Tartlets that I love to serve at dessert parties.
 (I definitely need to have more of those!)

-What makes this Vanilla Bean Custard recipe so perfect?
+What makes Vanilla Bean Custard so good?

 This is also the perfect time to make Vanilla Sugar, so whatever you do, don’t discard your empty, soaked vanilla pods!